serby/schemata/README.md

 * **type**: (optional) The javascript type that the property value will be coerced into via the **cast()** and **castProperty()** functions.
 If this is omitted the property will be of type String.
 Type can be any of the following: String, Number, Boolean, Array, Object, Date or another instance of a schemata schema.
 * **defaultValue**: (optional) The property value return when using **makeDefault()** If this is a function, it will be the return value.
 * **tag[]**: (optional) Some functions such as **cast()** and **stripUnknownProperties()** take a tag option.
 If this is passed then only properties with that tag are processed.
 * **validators{}**: (optional) A object containing all the validator set for this property.
 By default the validator set 'all' will be used by **validate()**. schemata gives you the ability defined any number of validator sets, so you can validate an object in different ways.
+Since 3.1, if you only want one set of validators you can set `.validators = [ validatorA, validatorB ]` as a shorthand.

 ### Creating a new object